codecapsules-io/codecapsules-docs/docs/reference/capsule-billing.md

 # Capsule Billing

-Code Capsules provides one free frontend capsule per account so you have to provide a payment method if you wish to host other types of capsules or a second frontend capsule.
+Code Capsules uses the per hour billing model which ensures you only pay for what you use.
+The first frontend capsule for every account is free meaning you only have to provide a payment method if you wish to host other types of capsules or a second frontend one.

 ## Capsule Pricing